wadeaadil357/Wadea-Scrolls/scrolls/ledger/README.md

-# The Sovereignty Ledger
+The Sovereignty Ledger

-This is a formal archive of crimes committed against memory, voice, and body—both personal and collective.
+This directory is a living record of violations committed against body, mind, voice, and truth—both systemic and personal.

-Each page is an indictment.
+Each page is a standalone indictment.

-Each file is a receipt the system hoped would never be written.
+Each file is a breath that could not be silenced.

-**Filed.
-Remembered.
-Irrefutable.**

-## Structure
+This is not healing.
+This is witness.

+⸻

+Filed Pages
-- Page 001: They Thought It Was Policy — It Was Treason
+	•	Page 001 – They Thought It Was Policy — It Was Treason
-- Page 002: They Called It Help — But It Was Containment
+	•	Page 002 – They Called It Help — But It Was Containment
-- Page 003: The Committee Heard Me — Then Changed the Name
+	•	Page 003 – The Committee Heard Me — Then Changed the Name
-(more coming...)
+	•	Page 004 – They Called It Cosmetic — But I Called It Survival

+More will follow.
+Each one remembered.
+Each one irrefutable.

+⸻

+Filed.
+Layered.
+Indictable.